Fraxinus velutina ‘Bonita’

 Ash trees are prone to borers.
 In some parts of California, ash whitefly is a problem; these chalky white, 1/8-in.-long insects colonize in patches on leaf undersides.
 Outbreaks are usually controlled by natural enemies; avoid spraying with broad-spectrum insecticides, which are likely to wipe out these beneficial predators.Fraxinus velutina

-Native to southwestern U.S. and Mexico.
-Withstands hot, dry conditions; cold hardy to about -10°F/-23°C. Grows about 30 ft. (possibly to 50 ft.) tall.
-Pyramidal when young; spreading to 30 to 40 ft. wide when mature, with more open form.
-Leaves divided into three to five narrow to oval, 3-in.-long leaflets; turn bright yellow in fall.
-Male and female flowers on separate trees.'Bonita'
+Native to the southwestern U.S. and Mexico.
+This deciduous tree withstands hot, dry conditions and is cold hardy to about –10°F/–23°C. Grows to about 30 ft. (possibly to 50 ft.) tall.
+Pyramidal when young; spreading to 30–40 ft. wide when mature, with a more open form.
+Leaves are divided into three to five narrow to oval, 3-in.-long leaflets; they turn bright yellow in fall.
+Male and female flowers on separate trees.‘Bonita’

 Good substitute for ‘Modesto’, especially in the Southwest.
 Broadly oval to 30–35 ft. tall and slightly wider.
 Bright yellow fall color lasts longer than that of ‘Modesto’.

 Native to the Southwest.
 Rounded, aromatic (sap is fragrant), stiff-branched shrub with silvery, ...

 California native.
 This annual grows to 3 ft. high and 2 1/2 ft. wide.
 It is lush and leafy, with 6-in...

 The most common variety; grows to 2–3 ft. high and 4–5 ft. wide, with the same handsome le...